AlbertaLynnBrubaker/DSA-learning/ZTM-DSA-JavaScript/Algorithms/Sorting/sorting.md

 ## Insertion Sort

 Insertion sort is especially useful when you are pretty sure the list is almost sorted.
 Also performs really well in small datasets.

+## Divide and Conquer and O(n log n)

+## Merge Sort

+Effectively, a merge sort takes all the elements in a list and divides them in half again and again until each node is down to two elements, then it compares each of these elements.
+Then each pair sort against the pair next to them to become four sorted elements.
+Then four to eight.
+Eight to sixteen.
+Etc... until all the elements are sorted.

+## Quick Sort